 So don't let the level of difficulty put you off!
 By the way, you'll be rewarded royally for the effort: the sights are breathtaking and make you forget the effort you put in to the climb for this moment.
 And you have an excellent reason to take a break.

-Taking a couple of resting days into account – Oslo and Trondheim well worth your time to look around – you'll need somewhere from ten days to two weeks.
+Taking a couple of resting days into account – Oslo and Trondheim well worth your time to look around – you'll need at least two weeks.

 From Oslo there are two routes, an eastern route and a western route.
 They meet at Lillehammer.
 The route will be 13 km longer if you choose for the western route.

 Elevation profile of Oslo to Lillehammer over the eastern route:

 Elevation profile of Oslo to Lillehammer over the western route: